KrishBharadwaj5678/SMSX/README.md

-# 📱 SMSX
+# 📲 SMSX

-This is a Python based SMS Bomber created for demonstrating how automated message-sending works.
-This project can help users understand concepts such as request handling and rate limiting in real-world scenarios. 🚀
+This is a Python based SMS Bomber created for demonstrating how automated message sending works.
+This project can help users understand concepts such as request handling and rate limiting in real world scenarios. 🚀

 > **🚨 DISCLAIMER:**
 > This project is intended for **educational and ethical testing purposes only**.